 Not only is it #LoveLambWeek, but it is also Organic September, a campaign run by the soil association to encourage us to eat more organic produce.
 So what better way to celebrate these two events than to cook a delicious dish featuring Organic British Lamb?

 The lamb may be British but this dish is inspired by the flavours of North Africa.
-Regular readers of this blog will know I am a huge fan of North African flavours and I have the idea of a Moroccan Lamb Traybake in mind for a while – Moroccan spices go so well with lamb – and I have already shared several Moroccan-style lamb dishes on my blog, but I’ve never made a Moroccan inspired traybake before – time to rectify that!
+Regular readers of this blog will know I am a huge fan of North African flavours and I have had the idea of a Moroccan Lamb Traybake in mind for a while – Moroccan spices go so well with lamb – and I have already shared several Moroccan-style lamb dishes on my blog, but I’ve never made a Moroccan inspired traybake before – time to rectify that!

 I am such a big fan of traybakes as it is such an easy way to cook – throw some vegetables and meat into a tray, pop it in the oven and leave it to do its thing and less than an hour later you have a delicious dinner and hardly any washing up.